lacerbi/athanor-website/PROJECT.md

 5.  **Project Setup & Supplementary Materials**

-    - On folder selection, Athanor can create a `.athignore` file if it does not exist.
+    - On folder selection, Athanor prompts to create a default `.athignore` file if one does not exist.
     - A hidden `.ath_materials` folder is automatically created to store extra references (like doc fragments).
-    - If `.gitignore` exists, its rules can be merged in as an optional step.

 6.  **User Interface Layout**